 Students need to have taken or plan to be concurrently enrolled in 1) Business Associations and 2) another course that demonstrates the student’s interest in transactional law and/or entity representation.
 Courses that satisfy the second requirement include, but are not limited to: Advanced Business Law Seminar; Commercial Contract Writing; Employment Discrimination; Environmental Law; Federal Income Taxation of Corporations & Partnerships; International Business Transactions; Mergers & Acquisitions; Native American Law (Federal Indian Law); Non-Profit Organizations; Real Estate Transactions; Secured Transactions; Venture Capital & Startup Tech.

-The Clinic will next be offered in Fall 2018.
+The Clinic is offered in the Fall and Spring semesters.
 Please send questions to Professor Ball at firstname.lastname@example.org.